-We know that most trail ideas start as a pipe dream and figuring out how to get the wheel rolling is daunting.
+We know that most trail ideas initially seem far-fetched and figuring out how to get the wheel rolling is daunting.
 Our team of planners is here to help guide you through the process.
 We begin with a consultation meeting to discuss your project goals and needs.

 Are you looking for a family-friendly or an advanced trail for the more experienced rider?
 What does your landscape look like?
 What hurdles can we expect to encounter?

 In our discussion we will cover site and project feasibility assessments.
 We will also talk about project scope development and review budgets and timelines.
 We can help collect public feedback and obtain the proper permits.
 Our goal is to develop a vast understanding of your needs.